Nový Bydžov: Sights

-The historic core has regular medieval floor plan with Masarykovo Square in the centre.
+The historic core has regular medieval floor plan with the square Masarykovo náměstí in the centre.
 In the middle of the square is a Marian plague column from 1716.
-The town hall from 1862–1865 is one of the most valuable Neo-Gothic town halls in the country.
-The Art Nouveau building of the former savings bank from 1905–1907 houses today the Town Museum.
+The town hall, built in 1862–1865, is one of the most valuable neo-Gothic town halls in the country.
+The Art Nouveau building of the former savings bank, built in 1905–1907, houses today the Town Museum.
 The museum contains exhibits on prehistory of the region, rural ethnography, the Bydžov Ark (a winged plate altar), paintings by Petr Brandl, and sculptures of the naïve artist Václav Kudera-Křapík.

 The most valuable building is the Church of Saint Lawrence from the early 14th century.
 It is a unique example of a preserved Gothic church unaffected by reconstructions.
 In the eastern part of the town is the Church of Saint James the Great, built in the late Baroque style in 1768–1775.
-Other churches include Church of the Holy Trinity, Church of Our Lady of Sorrows, or Church of Saint Margaret the Virgin in Vysočany with the wooden bell tower.
+Other churches include the Church of the Holy Trinity, the Church of Our Lady of Sorrows, and the Church of Saint Margaret the Virgin in Vysočany with the wooden bell tower.

 There are two Jewish cemeteries.
 The Old Cemetery was founded in 1520 and is the third largest in the Czech Republic.
-The oldest preserved tomb is from 1577.
+The oldest preserved tomb dates from 1577.
 The New Synagogue is also preserved and today serves as a chapel of the Moravian Church.